AdobeDocs/asset-compute.en/help/setup-environment.md

 1. Be granted System Admin or Developer Role access in the Experience Organization.
 This can be set by a System Admin in the [Admin Console](https://adminconsole.adobe.com/overview).

 1. Log onto the [Adobe Developer Console](https://console.adobe.io/).
-Ensure you are part of the same Adobe Experience Cloud Organization as the AEM as a [!DNL Cloud Service] integration.
+Ensure you are part of the same Adobe Experience Cloud Organization as the [!DNL Experience Manager] as a [!DNL Cloud Service] integration.
 For more information about Adobe Developer Console, see [Console documentation](https://www.adobe.io/apis/experienceplatform/console/docs.html).

 1. [Create a Firefly project](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html#!AdobeDocs/project-firefly/master/getting_started/first_app.md).
 Click **[!UICONTROL Create new project]** > **[!UICONTROL Project from template]**.
 Select Firefly.
 It creates a new Firefly Project with two workspaces: `Production` and `Stage`.
 Add additional workspaces, for example `Development`, as required.